 Surgery may be required for definitive treatment of certain conditions, but as newer, less-invasive techniques are developed, our surgeons are trained to use these techniques.

-The surgical techniques used range from simple procedures often performed under local anesthesia to other more involved procedures including:
+The surgical techniques used range from simple in office procedures to other more involved procedures including:

 Arthroscopy is a minimally invasive surgery that uses tiny cameras and surgical instruments to investigate and treat a variety of injuries.
 It can be used to diagnose and repair issues like tennis elbow, removal of loose bodies and release of scar tissue.